 Royal Society of Chemistry: MRSC

 M.S.
-Alam, A. R. Rickard, M. Camredon, T. Carr, K. P. Wyche, P. S. Monks and W. J. Bloss.
+Alam, A. R. Rickard, M. Camredon, T. Carr, K. P. Wyche, K. Hornsby, P. S. Monks and W. J. Bloss.
 Radical product yields from the ozonolysis of short chain alkenes under atmospheric boundary layer conditions.
 Journal of Physical Chemistry A. 2013 (submitted)

 W.J.
 Bloss, M.S.
 Alam, J.D.
 Lee, M. Martinez.
 Alkene interference in chemiluminscent NOx measurements.
-Atmos.
-Meas.
-Tech.
-Discuss.
-(In preparation).
+Atmospheric Measurements Techniques Discussion.
+2013 (In preparation)

 M. S. Alam, M. Camredon, A. R. Rickard, T. Carr, K. Hornsby, K. P. Wyche, P. S. Monks and W. J. Bloss.
 Total radical yields from tropospheric ethene ozonolysis.
 Physical Chemistry Chemical Physics.
 13, 11002–11015, 2011

 M. Camredon, J. F. Hamilton, M. S. Alam, K. P. Wyche, T. Carr, I. R. White, P. S. Monks, A. R. Rickard, and W. J. Bloss.
 Distribution of gaseous and particulate organic composition during dark α-pinene ozonolysis.
 Atmospheric Chemistry & Physics.
 10, 2893–2917, 2010